1ukidev/1ukidev.github.io/content/posts/api-cpp.md

 toc: true
 ---

 In recent months, I decided to take some time to focus on an uncommon type of project: an API in C++.
 This was both to learn more about the language and its more modern features, and to see how good the final result would be.
-That's how `efe` **(extremely fast ERP)** came to be.
+That's how **efe** came to be.
 Developing one from scratch using lower-level libraries would be terribly time-consuming, and I didn't want to reinvent the wheel, but rather create an API based on the best the ecosystem currently has to offer.
 This article is primarily for those with more knowledge in C++ who are curious about web frameworks in the language, and doesn't completely represent the niche.

 ## Drogon
 In the C++ world, one framework has caught my attention, and that's what I'm going to talk about now.
 It's [Drogon](https://github.com/drogonframework/drogon), a web framework built on modern C++, including features that benefit from C++17 and C++20.
 Under the hood, we have [TRANTOR](https://github.com/an-tao/trantor), a library that provides a multi-threaded [event loop](https://en.wikipedia.org/wiki/Event_loop) with non-blocking, high-performance I/O for network operations ([and seriously, it's quite fast](https://www.techempower.com/benchmarks/#section=data-r21)).